SciTools/iris/docs/iris/src/userguide/plotting_a_cube.rst

 Plotting with Brewer
 ====================

-To plot a cube using a Brewer palette, simply load one of the Iris pre-registered Brewer palettes and plot the cube as normal.
+To plot a cube using a Brewer colour palette, simply select one of the Iris registered Brewer colour palettes and plot the cube as normal.

 .. plot:: userguide/plotting_examples/cube_brewer_contourf.py
    :include-source: